Rivanna River: History

 The route served a large community of farmsteads and plantations throughout Albemarle and Fluvanna counties.
 It also bore ever-growing numbers of industrial facilities, like those at Union Mills and the Charlottesville Woolen Mills.
 It was the construction of these larger mills which prompted the great "second generation" improvements to navigation which were coordinated by the Rivanna Navigation Company.
 Union Mills alone featured a 2.5 mi canal and towpath, one upper and two massive lower locks, all directly upon the river.

-Where the Rivanna meets the James River at Columbia so too did the 4.5 mi Rivanna Connexion canal merge with the James River and Kanawha Canal, itself an altogether impressive work intended to connect Richmond with the Ohio River and the West.
+Where the Rivanna meets the James River at Columbia so too did the 4.5 mi Rivanna Connexion canal merge with the James River and Kanawha Canal, which was intended to connect Richmond with the Ohio River and the West.
 The series of locks which connected the two works lie just outside the town, and are mostly buried by sediment today.

 In the batteaux era Milton was the head of navigation along the river, but by the mid-nineteenth century horse-drawn canal boats were traveling all the way upstream to Charlottesville, where the head of navigation was located at the very point where the Fredericksburg Road (now VA 20) and Three Chopt Road (U.S. Route 250), the primary road to Richmond (before the construction of Interstate 64), meet and enter the city over the Free Bridge, establishing the city as a major commercial hub.

 During the late twentieth century the river saw the establishment of the Rivanna Trail, a greenbelt trail that encircles the city of Charlottesville.
 As its name suggests the trail was originally envisioned as a river-front promenade, after the San Antonio River Walk, but the plan was soon enlarged under the guidance of the Rivanna Trails Foundation.
 It now takes hikers all the way around Charlottesville, passing through many of the city's parks and the wooded lands surrounding it, totaling over 20 mi in length.